Procedure 65: Termination of Career Employees - Managers and Senior Professionals

 - If the department determines there is a change in the business needs of the unit and is thinking about restructuring, consult the Guidelines for Department Reorganizations (PDF).

-- If the department decides, because of a change in business needs or funding, they can no longer justify continuing the MSP position, they should prepare a short summary of the business reasons using Attachment A (Word), and are advised to contact their HR Manager or Employee Relations Consultant.
+- If the department decides, because of a change in business needs or funding, they can no longer justify continuing the MSP position, they should prepare a short summary of the business reasons for the decision and contact their HR Manager or Employee Relations Consultant.

-- The department should be sure to announce to its employees that there are budget problems, and that staffing reductions may occur.
+- The department should announce to its employees that there are budget problems, and that staffing reductions may occur.

 Planning considerations before noticing the MSP employee: